telerik/maui-docs/controls/combobox/configuration.md

 ---
 title: Configuration
 page_title: .NET MAUI ComboBox Documentation - Configuration
-description: Check our &quot;Configuration&quot; documentation article for Telerik UI for .NET MAUI ComboBox.
+description: Learn more about how to show the basic configuration options of the Telerik UI for .NET MAUI ComboBox control.
 position: 2
 slug: combobox-configuration
 ---